• Home

 A West Richland winery that has sold most of its wine to an Italian wine producer for the past 15 years plans to liquidate its inventory over the coming months to pay back its creditors.

-Pacific Rim Winemakers Inc. filed the bankruptcy petition in the U.S. Bankruptcy Court of the Eastern District for New York at the end of March, along with two other affiliated wine businesses, according to court documents.
+Pacific Rim Winemakers Inc. filed a Chapter 11 bankruptcy petition in the U.S. Bankruptcy Court of the Eastern District for New York at the end of March, along with two other affiliated wine businesses, according to court documents.
 It estimates its assets and debts at more than $10 million.

 The winery, located at 8111 Keene Road, primarily specialized in white wine and sold 90% of its inventory to Banfi Wines.
 Banfi is owned by the Mariani family whose members make up the shareholders of Pacific Rim’s holding company, G-4 Family Holdings.